coyove/sc45/readme.md

 ```

 # Language details
-- `call/cc` is not supported (due to scmbed's recursive evaluation intepreter, this is also impossible)
+- `call/cc` is not supported, due to scmbed's recursive evaluation intepreter, this is also impossible (maybe possible by goroutines, but with great performance penalty)
 - Numbers are float64 internally, but their raw string representations are stored as well, which means you can cast a `Value` to either a `float64` or a `string`
 - Macro definition syntax: `(define-macro name (lambda (paramlist) body))`, macro is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp macro